Table of Contents

 To withstand and treat this condition, the primary step is to learn infertility causes.
 This week on KnowIVF, a blog series aimed at understanding fertility, we will explain five major reasons behind this condition in women.

-Ovaries, uterus and fallopian tubes are the three important organs in female fertility.
+Ovaries, uterus, and fallopian tubes are the three major organs in the concept of female fertility.
 Female eggs lie inside the two oval-shaped ovaries on either side of the uterus.
 A girl is born with about 1 to 2 million eggs which began to die as one gets older.
-There are on an average 400 eggs during the reproductive years of a woman.
+There are 400 eggs (on average) during the reproductive years of a woman.
 At the end of each menstrual cycle, one egg gets mature and is released into the fallopian tube.

 #1 Ovulation disorder

-- Malfunctioning of the woman’s ovaries known as premature ovarian failure.
+- Malfunctioning of the woman’s ovaries known as a premature ovarian failure.

 - Polycystic ovary syndrome (PCOS) characterized by abnormally high levels of androgen in the woman of reproductive age.

-- Excessive production of prolactin hormone produced by pituitary glands, also known as hyper-prolactinaemia may also inhibit ovulation
+- Excessive production of prolactin hormone produced by pituitary glands, also known as hyperprolactinemia may also inhibit ovulation

-- Hormonal imbalance like the suppression of Follicle Stimulating Hormone (FSH) and luteinizing hormone (LH) inhibit complete development of the follicles in ovaries where eggs can mature.
-In case of immature eggs, the chances of fertilization become nil.
+- Hormonal imbalance like the suppression of Follicle Stimulating Hormone (FSH) and luteinizing hormone (LH) inhibits the complete development of the follicles in ovaries where eggs can mature.
+In the case of immature eggs, the chances of fertilization become nil.
 Lack of FSH and LH may occur due to polycystic ovarian syndrome (PCOS) and malfunctioning of the pituitary gland or hypothalamus.

 #2 Blockage of fallopian tubes